Skin (cutaneous) lymphoma is a type of non-Hodgkin lymphoma (NHL). It is called T cell lymphoma of the skin, or cutaneous T cell lymphoma (CTCL).

 Doctors are testing newer treatments for cutaneous T cell lymphomas.
 They are looking for treatments that can control it for longer, and hopefully get rid of it altogether in more people.
 They are looking at the following treatments:

-This is a type of biological therapy that helps the body’s immune system target cancer cells.
+This drug helps the body’s immune system target cancer cells.
 Doctors have been looking at whether having lenalidomide after chemotherapy can prevent or delay the CTCL coming back.

 Histone deacetylase (HDAC) inhibitors block enzymes (histone deacetylases) in the body which cells need to grow and divide.
 Doctors have looked at HDAC inhibitors for CTCL including: